ashirokov/argpext/index.rst

 	missing, the command line default values, defined :meth:`Function.populate` are substituted.
 Notice
-	that the default values, if any, defined in the arguments of :meth:`Function.HOOK` are not used.
+	that the default values, if any, defined in the arguments of :meth:`Function.hook` are not used.
 If too many arguments are given or some arguments remain missing, a standard built-in exception is raised.